New treatments for bowel control can give you your life back

 Will my insurance cover this procedure?

 We accept many forms of insurance.
 Ask us to confirm your insurance coverage for the InterStim™ procedure.
 Some insurance companies require predetermination for this technology.
-In the event that this procedure is not covered by your insurance, our cash pay price is $4,403 per lead.
 Two leads are the standard for this procedure.
 This is the CIEC facility fee only.
 The professional fee would/could require multiple office visits and the physician fee for the procedure.

 It is important to remember that the procedure done at CIEC is only a test of the system to determine if you are able to move forward with the permanent implant.
 The permanent implant is not done by CIEC.

 As a reminder, if choosing cash/self-pay, payment is due at the time of the procedure.
-For your convenience, we accept cash, check, VISA and Mastercard.
+For more information on cash/self-pay pricing, please contact our office.
+We accept cash, check, VISA and Mastercard.

 Does the device work for bladder control as well?